Tom-or-Thomas/wrap-it-up/README.md

 - [x] Get connected to OpenAP api.
 - [x] Work on formatting messages we will send to OpenAI
 - [x] Format OpenAI response and send back to Discord.
-- [ ] Have application dynamically pull messages from a channel
+- [x] Have application dynamically pull messages from a channel
-  - Should this be something users configure (i.e. have the bot only work for these channels)
-- [ ] Identify method for hosting application.
+- [ ] Add pre-commit hook to check linting
 - [ ] Add tests
-- [ ] Add pre-commit hook to check linting
 - [ ] Update API to work for any channel that is compatible.
-- [ ] Update API to fetch the number of messages specified
+- [x] Update API to fetch the number of messages specified

 ## Stretch Goals